PLC Ladder Programming Training Course

 - Examine how AI facilitates predictive maintenance, quality control, and process optimization.

-- Assess the steps required to initiate AI-driven projects.
+- Assess the necessary steps to initiate AI-driven projects.

-- Engaging lectures and discussions.
+- Interactive lectures and discussions.

-- Real-world case studies and group activities.
+- Analysis of real-world case studies and collaborative group exercises.

-- Strategic frameworks and implementation advice.
+- Strategic frameworks and guidance on implementation.

 CANoe for CAN Compact Training

-28 HoursCANoe is a comprehensive software tool developed by Vector that is used for the development, testing, and analysis of in-vehicle networks and ECUs, especially those using the CAN (Controller Area Network) protocol.
+28 HoursCANoe is a robust software solution engineered by Vector, designed for the development, testing, and analysis of in-vehicle networks and ECUs, particularly those leveraging the CAN (Controller Area Network) protocol.

-This instructor-led, live training (online or onsite) is aimed at beginner-level to intermediate-level automotive engineers and testers who wish to use CANoe to simulate, test, and analyze CAN-based communication systems..
+This instructor-led, live training (available online or onsite) targets beginner to intermediate automotive engineers and testers who aim to utilize CANoe for simulating, testing, and analyzing CAN-based communication systems.

-- Install and configure CANoe and its components
+- Install and configure CANoe along with its associated components

-- Understand CAN protocol fundamentals and message framing
+- Grasp the fundamental principles of the CAN protocol and message framing

-- Create simulations for ECUs and CAN networks using CAPL scripting
+- Develop simulations for ECUs and CAN networks using CAPL scripting

-- Monitor, analyze, and debug CAN traffic effectively
+- Effectively monitor, analyze, and debug CAN traffic

 Programming and Operating Fanuc and Epson Robots